-Chasing ducks on big water is one of the most dangerous hunts in North America.
-But if you respect the risk and are willing to work hard, it’s one of the most rewarding, too
+Hunting ducks on big water is one of the most dangerous hunts in North America.
+But if you know what you're doing, it's one of the most rewarding, too

 I was surprised to see another hunter had beaten me to the boat ramp.
 Waves from a hard north wind were lapping against the bank when the graying man walked up to me and asked if I was hunting alone.
 I’d planned on it, yes.
 He had the same plan.
 “Let’s say a prayer, then,” he said.